shapeshed/jekyll.shapeshed.com/_posts/2006-11-05-elements_of_typographic_style_bringhurst.md

 ---
 layout: post
 title: "Book Review: The Elements of Typographic Style - Bringhurst"
-excerpt: Bringhurst's book on Typography is a joy to read and savour.
+description: Bringhurst's book on Typography is a joy to read and savour.
 It offers inpsiration and insight into typography on the web.
 categories: [Book Reviews]
 ---
 <abbr class="dtreviewed" title="20061105T1500">November 5th, 2006</abbr>